miphe/grid-lib/README.md

-# grid-lib
+# Grid lib

-Library of grids built on Susy
+Library of web grids built on Susy.